msfuentealba/lyfspn/README.md

 - **data/**
   This folder includes the processed omics data, specifically focused on epigenetic changes observed at baseline and after treatment interventions.

-- **output/**
-  This folder contains the figures and tables generated from the study, based on the multi-omics analysis performed on the processed data.